For several months I’ve been treying to find my way to embedded Linux programming.

 raspberrypi/linux GitHub repository I

-realized that close to my heart is upstreaming effort.
+realized that close to my heart is an upstreaming effort.
 So with noob attitude I

 contacted RPi Upstreaming wiki page author (notro)